CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 - [Crypt::Primes](https://metacpan.org/dist/Crypt-Primes)
 - [Crypt::Random](https://metacpan.org/dist/Crypt-Random)
 - [Module::Signature](https://metacpan.org/dist/Module-Signature)

+Adopting modules is not always the only option and CPANSec also reviewed modules for unsecure algorithms in order to make recommendations or push some modules to deprecation.

 ## Reviewing CPAN for supply chain attacks
 Through the year, CPANSec tried to come with analysis of the CPAN ecosystem